-“What has body language got to do with it?” you may ask.
-Studies suggest that “only seven per cent of your communication are the actual words you say, 38% are certain vocal elements like your intonation, but 55% is non-verbal – things like your facial expressions, gestures, and posture”.
+What has body language got to do with it?
+You may ask.
+Studies suggest that “only seven per cent of your communication are the words you say, 38% are vocal elements like your intonation, but 55% is non-verbal – things like your facial expressions, gestures, and posture”.

 This is mentioned in this video below from Cognitive Group Microsoft Dynamics Recruitment:

-Elements that make up good body language
+What makes up good body language

 Body language to avoid

-- Breathe deeply and speak as you exhale – when nerves get to you, take a deep breath.
+- Breathe deeply and speak as you exhale – When nerves get to you, take a deep breath.
 Pace yourself when you speak.

 Sources: 12 body language tricks to use during a job interview, Rachel Gillett, Business Insider; 9 simple body language tips for your next job interview, Yohana Desta, Mashable; Body language that gets the job, Forbes.
 All accessed on May 2, 2017.

 Please login to tell us what you think.